CRISES IN THE CAPITALIST SYSTEM

 • Cotton schemes in Sudan and Uganda.

-These schemes often involved forced labor or coerced participation.
+These schemes involved forced labor or coerced participation.

 5. Intensified Exploitation.